vCabbage/todd/docs/installconfig/configure.rst

 Configuring ToDD
 ================================

-ToDD uses configuration files (typically found in ``/etc/todd``) to control it's behavior.
-The server and the agent use their own individual config files, and sample files are shown below.
+ToDD uses configuration files (typically found in ``/etc/todd``) to control its behavior.
+The server and the agent use their own individual configuration files (examples of each are shown below).

 ..
 NOTE::